micmejia/bible-dump/NKJV/Luke/Luke 24.md

 And He opened their understanding, that they might comprehend the Scriptures.

 ###### 46
-Then He said to them, "Thus it is written, [^l]and thus it was necessary for the Christ to suffer and to rise from the dead the third day,
+Then He said to them, "Thus it is written, and thus it was necessary for the Christ to suffer and to rise from the dead the third day,

 ###### 47
 and that repentance and remission of sins should be preached in His name to all nations, beginning at Jerusalem.